firefly2442/home-automation/README.md

 * randomly turn on/off lights when away
 * test yolo logging and status when other containers are down
 * test yolo when zoneminder cameras are down
-* put zoneminder config folder and homeassistant on SSD
 * calculate estimated distance based on pixels?
 * make sure scaled images and event folders get cleared away by zoneminder filter deletion
 * fix cert warnings, -k flags on curl, and verify=False settings on Requests.get